KeldenPDorji/02230285_WEB101_PA2/README.md

 - **Scalability**: Easy to extend with new features and components
 - **Performance**: Optimized with caching, memoization, and efficient rendering
 - **Accessibility**: Semantic HTML, ARIA labels, keyboard navigation

 ---

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----